torvalds/linux/Documentation/trace/coresight/coresight.rst

      23040000.etm  23140000.etm         23340000.etm

-However, with the introduction of ACPI support, the names of the real devices are a bit cryptic and non-obvious.
+However, with the introduction of ACPI support, the names of the real devices are a bit cryptic and yesn-obvious.
 Thus, a new naming scheme was introduced to use more generic names based on the type of the device.
 The following rules apply::